james-hughes1/matmul/README.md

 `./bin/main Matrix.txt`

 which uses the inputs given in Matrix.txt.
+To run the unit-testing suite, use the command

+`./bin/test_multiply`